-Arkansas Capital has worked with its local, state, and national public and private lending partners to invest over $1 billion in small businesses since the late 1950’s – and knows what it takes to prepare entrepreneurs for success and viability in Arkansas.
+Arkansas Capital has worked with local, state, and national public and private lending partners to invest over $1.6 billion into our state’s entrepreneurs and small businesses since the late 1950s — and knows what it takes to prepare entrepreneurs for success and viability in Arkansas.

-AEAF has indeed been a catalyst in mobilizing Arkansas’s next generations of entrepreneurs through statewide, real-world business plan competitions.
-In 2001, AEAF launched the Donald W. Reynolds Governor’s Cup Collegiate Business Plan competition for Arkansas’s two- and four-year college and university students enrolled in any program of study.
+AEAF is a catalyst in mobilizing Arkansas’s next generations of entrepreneurs through statewide, real-world business plan competitions.
+In 2001, AEAF launched the Donald W. Reynolds Governor’s Cup Collegiate Business Plan competition for Arkansas’s two- and four-year college and university students.
 The success of the Governor’s Cup has led to the creation of the Youth Entrepreneurship Showcase (Y.E.S.) for Arkansas’s 5th – 8th grade students in 2005 and Y.E.S. for Arkansas 2.0 in 2011 for high school students.

-Since 2001, nearly 10,000 students — from 5th grade through graduate school — have been competitors.
-More than $1.82 million in cash prizes have been awarded, and more than 1,300 Arkansans from the business, government, education, and nonprofit sectors have volunteered as judges.
+Since 2001, nearly 8,400 students — from 5th grade through graduate school — have been competitors.
+More than $1.9 million in cash prizes has been awarded, and more than 1,500 Arkansans from the business, government, education, and nonprofit sectors have volunteered as judges.

-Teachers and mentors say that because of the rigor of the process and the feedback from the judges, students receive one of the best real-world experiences they can get while in school.
+Teachers and mentors say that because of the rigor of the process and the feedback from the judges, students who participate in the competitions receive one of the best real-world experiences they can get while in school.